mocdk/MOC.ImageOptimizer/README.md

 Introduction
 ------------

-Neos CMS / Flow framework package that optimizes generated thumbnail images (jpg, png, gif, svg) for web presentation.
+Neos CMS / Flow framework package that optimizes generated thumbnail images (jpg, png, gif, svg and more) for web presentation.

 Original files are never affected since copies are always created for thumbnails.

 Non-blocking during rendering (asynchronous) optimization.

-Using jpegtran, optipng, gifsicle and svgo for the optimizations.
+Using jpegtran, optipng, gifsicle and svgo or alternative customizible ones for the optimizations.

 Should work with Linux, FreeBSD, OSX, SunOS & Windows (only tested Linux & FreeBSD so far).

-Compatible with Neos 1.x-2.x+ / Flow 2.x-3.x+
+Compatible with Neos 1.x, 2.x, 3.x+ / Flow 2.x, 3.x, 4.x+

-##### Only supports local file system (no CDN support yet)
+##### Only supports local file system (no CDN support yet) (see #10)

 Installation
 ------------

 Requires npm (node.js) to work out of the box, although binaries can also be installed manually without it.

-`composer require "moc/imageoptimizer" "~2.0"`
+`composer require "moc/imageoptimizer" "~3.0"`

 Ensure the image manipulation libraries `jpegtran` (JPG), `optipng` (PNG), `gifsicle` (GIF) and `svgo` (SVG) are installed globally.
-Libraries can be skipped if desired.
+Libraries can be skipped if desired, just make sure to disable those mimetypes.

 Alternatively install them using `npm`:
 ```